Stress Fracture of the Fibula Causes, Symptoms & Treatment

 Non-operative treatment

-Treatment for a stress fracture of the fibula focuses on pain relief and allowing the fibula to heal.
-This can usually be accomplished through non-surgical treatments.
-Conservative treatments include:
+Treatment for a stress fracture of the fibula focuses on relieving pain and allowing the bone to heal.
+In most cases, this can be achieved without surgery.
+Common conservative treatments include:

-• Wearing a walker boot, with or without crutches, until pain resolves
+- Wearing a walking boot, with or without crutches, until the pain subsides.

-• Applying ice for 15 minutes two or three times daily, especially after any activity
+- Applying ice for 15 minutes two or three times a day, especially after any activity.

 Surgical Treatment